ocaml/v2.ocaml.org/site/community/mailing_lists.md

 ### About ML
 *comp.lang.ml*
 This is a moderated Usenet newsgroup about all variants of ML.
-Discussions generally concerns Standard ML implementations (such as SML-NJ), but some threads concerns the OCaml branch.
+Discussions generally concern Standard ML implementations (such as SML-NJ), but some threads concern the OCaml branch.

 [Archives at Google
 Groups](http://groups.google.com/groups?group=comp.lang.ml) |